comick/tonio/README.md

 Inspired by commercial success of _tonies®_, Tonio is the limitless free software alternative for makers with a legacy.

-The project consists of Tonio daemon software, implementing Jukebox functionality, and a carefully crafted Buildroot external configuration for selected boards.
+The project consists of Tonio daemon software, implementing Jukebox functionality, and a set of carefully crafted Buildroot external configurations for selected boards.

 Key features